I am still maintaining a very tight bubble, consistently mindful to come to my next position with a Covid-free standard of Best Practice.

 I am fully able, prepared and well-practised to step forward into a live-in care position with rigorous safety in mind.

-To this end, during phase 1 of the shut-in I have been extremely vigilant in ensuring that I practice the highest level of protection & disinfecting regimes.
+To this end, during phase 1 to 3 of the shut-in I have been extremely vigilant in ensuring that I practice the highest level of protection & disinfecting regimes.

 Masks & Gloves